florianepicolo/origin-gene/README.md

 The script generates several PDF outputs:

-- `ggplot-generankbirthpath.pdf`: Contains gene positions and appearance moments in pathways.
+- `ggplot-genepositionoriginpath.pdf`: Contains gene positions and appearance moments in pathways.
 - `ggplot-distridelta.pdf`: Displays the distribution of deltas for each interaction.
 - `ggplot-distributiondirection.pdf`: Illustrates the distribution of interactions appearing forward, backward, or simultaneously.
-- `ggplot-distributionbirthrank.pdf`: Presents the distribution of gene appearance moments for each position.
+- `ggplot-distributionoriginposititons.pdf`: Presents the distribution of gene appearance moments for each position.
-- `ggplot-distributiondelta.pdf`: Shows the distribution of birth deltas for each interaction.
+- `ggplot-distributiondelta.pdf`: Shows the distribution of origin deltas for each interaction.
-- `ggplot-distributionbirth.pdf`: Depicts the distribution of gene births by clades.
+- `ggplot-distributionorigin.pdf`: Depicts the distribution of gene origins by clades.

 ### Prerequisites